By using cloud - init,you can perform a variety of configuration tasks.

 Use the

-:#genisoimage -output ciiso.iso -volid cidata -joliet -rock user - data meta-data I : -input - charset not specify ,using utf-8 ( detect in locale setting ) total translation table size : 0 Total rockridge attribute byte : 331 total directory byte : 0 Path table size(bytes ): 10 Max brk space used 0 183 extent write ( 0 mb )
+genisoimagecommand tocreate an ISO image that includesuser - dataandmeta-data:#genisoimage -output ciiso.iso -volid cidata -joliet -rock user - data meta-data I : -input - charset not specify ,using utf-8 ( detect in locale setting ) total translation table size : 0 Total rockridge attribute byte : 331 total directory byte : 0 Path table size(bytes ): 10 Max brk space used 0 183 extent write ( 0 mb ) -

 Download a KVM Guest Image from the Red Hat Customer Portal tothe